oschrenk/notes/git.md

     $ echo .DS_Store >> ~/.gitignore

-### Configuring for use with git svn ###

-If you still have to work with some svn repositories you might consider setting up a global file for the svn users so that you don't have to do that for each project.

-See [Migrate SVN](#migrate-svn) for some more information, but run add `--global` to add it to the global `.gitconfig` like so:

-    $ git config --global svn.authorsfile ~/Desktop/users.txt

 ## Basics ##

 All Git commands begin with `git` and is followed by a sub-command (and then their respective parameter), e.g. `git add`